hyqshr/whispercpp-fastapi/README.md

 ![Alt text](public/image.png)

 2. [optional]
-set up Key pair `.pem` file for SSH if you want to modify the code.
+set up Key pair `.pem` file if you prefer ssh (recommended).
 Theoretically you don't need to SSH and modify code to make this project work.
-You can also directly use the console that AWS provided.
+You can also directly connect to the console that EC2 provided.

 ![Alt text](public/image-1.png)

 3. Network setting
 For easy testing purpose, now we just allow traffic from everywhere.
 ![Alt text](public/image-2.png)

-4. Launch and connect your ubuntu instance
-Launch the instance, and click connect button to the following page.
-You can use `EC2 Instance Connect` if you don't want to do SSH.
+4. Launch and connect to the instance.
+You can use SSH or AWS console.

 ![Alt text](public/image-3.png)

-Now, your are connected to your EC2 Ubuntu instance!

 # Step 2: Clone the Repo/Install Dependencies
-Clone this Repo:
+In your ubuntu instance, clone this Repo:
 ```
 git clone https://github.com/hyqshr/whispercpp-fastapi.git
 ```